DDvO/GPXConv/README.md

 * Optionally corrects elevation and and smoothens tracks.
   (Orthometric height = GPS ellipsoidal height - geoid height, see http://www.unavco.org/edu_outreach/tutorial/geoidcorr.html)
-* Produces statistics, optionally including ascent/descent rates of climbing phases.
+* Produces statistics including ascent/descent rates, optionally also for climbing phases.
 * Optionally produces additional statistics on a per-segment or per-day basis.
 * Optionally calculates approx. total energy spent by biking along the resulting track.
 * Prints information (if enabled), any warnings (if enabled), and errors to STDERR.